armanriazi/armanriazi.github.io/docs/services.md

     === "Nft Platform"

         What is the best solution to developing a Web 3.0 application.
 There are so many solutions in business.
-But which one has high quality and security, develops quickly, has low resources, and has no additional overhead.
+But which one has high quality and security, quickly development, has low resources, and has no additional overhead(a light development framework).
 To keep you tuned, I am going to inter-reference this section.
-I have engaged on the project, and if I have enough time, you should be in contact with me to explain more about the proposed architecture.
+I have engaged on the project, and if I have enough time, you should be in contact with me to explain more about the proposed architecture.[MFS is a NFT music platform](https://armanriazi.github.io/mfs)

----
+    === "Commands"
+        If you would like getting commands that consist of: Ubuntu, Devops, Blockchain CLIs in form of compacted packages, please send me an Email to armanriyazi.github.io@gmail.com (Title: armanriazi_github_io_Commands_YourPackageName)

 !!!
 Research_Learning